xoxocjm111/DISCORDBOT/README.md

 #DISCORD BOT FOR MY APCS PROJ.

-#just a simple bot for instagram.
+#just a simple bot for Discord.

 #what it can do: